cristina-sobrino/Programming-project/README.md

-This is a program for geometry optimizations both in internal and cartesian coordinates.
+This is a program for geometry optimizations of saturated hydrocarbons both in internal and cartesian coordinates using a force field.

 # Theory
 Geometry optimization is the process of finding atomic coordinates that minimize the potential energy of a molecular system.
 This corresponds to solving: